MasteryEducation/SecuritiesExamsMastery.ca/content/csc/6/1/index.md

 - [ ] Retail investors are not permitted to participate in the primary market.
 - [ ] Existing bondholders have preferential rights.

-> **Explanation:** In the primary market, new issues are offered to investors (ranging from retail to institutional) through underwriters or dealers.
-There are no restrictions limiting participation to banks and pension funds only.
+> **Explanation:**( In the primary market, new issues are offered to investors (ranging from retail to institutional) through underwriters or dealers.
+There are no restrictions limiting participation to banks and pension funds only.)

----

 ### Which economic factor is most directly responsible for changes in bond prices over time?